The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Becky and Bob also connected with others at the meeting.
-"We talked to other people about the plan and how much we all liked it," Becky said.
-Though Becky and Bob had already enrolled in the Medicare plan of their choice, others at the meeting were able to enroll with the representative's help in about 10 minutes.
-(If meetings aren't offered in your area, representatives can also visit your home or call you directly.
-Learn more here.)
+"We talked to other people about the plan and how much we all liked it," Becky says.
+Though Becky and Bob had already enrolled in the Medicare plan of their choice, others at the meeting had not.
+But with the representative's help, those people were able to enroll in about 10 minutes.

 The very first time they switched plans, the couple focused on the money they saved.
-But when Bob was diagnosed with prostate cancer, they realized how important it was to have a strong network of physicians and other providers at their disposal.
-Testing related to Bob's condition was performed at the renowned Cleveland Clinic in Cleveland, OH.
+But when Bob was diagnosed with prostate cancer, they realized how important it is to have a strong network of physicians and other providers at their disposal.
+Testing related to Bob's condition was performed at the renowned Cleveland Clinic in Cleveland, Ohio.

-"There's an abundance of excellent doctors and hospitals there," Bob said.
+"There's an abundance of excellent doctors and hospitals there," Bob says.
 "It's a high level of care, and it's wonderful."

 They're also big fans of the SilverSneakers® program.
-It allows members to gain membership to thousands of gym and fitness clubs across the country for free.
+It allows members to gain membership to thousands of gyms and fitness clubs across the country at no added cost.
 The program is included as part of their Medicare Advantage plan.
 Exercising regularly at their local gym gives them the energy they need to maintain their busy lives.

 Alice Gomstyn is a veteran parenting blogger and business reporter.
 She is an admitted sugar addict but plans to cut back on the sweet stuff and load up on veggies like never before.
 Bring on the broccoli!